 Again, think about your presentations.
 They’re not cluttered.
 They have 1 key message per slide.
 And each message has a few supporting points.
 You use font size and style to highlight what you want the reader to focus on.

-…SO I PUT IT TO YOU THAT IF YOU APPLIED THE SAME LOGIC TO YOUR RESUME, THE FOLLOWING WOULD BE TRUE:
+…SO IF YOU APPLY THE SAME LOGIC TO YOUR RESUME, THE FOLLOWING WOULD BE TRUE:

-Oh and before I get on to that detail, the reason I say resume is because it’s a summary.
+The reason we say resume is because it’s a summary.
 It’s exactly what you should be aiming for.
 In contrast, CV is derived from an academic document which sets out all qualifications, publications etc. It is lengthy.
 And credibility is often derived from the length.

 Here’s what you’d do if you applied your consulting skills to your resume: